KYVENetwork/docs/adding-data/index.md

 }
 ```

-In this example, the `fetchBlock` method first initializes a connection to the Solana API and then calls the `getBlock()` method that is provided in the Solana SDK.
+The `fetchBlock` method first initializes a connection to the Solana API and then calls the `getBlock()` method that is provided in the Solana SDK.

+### Kyve-Near Integration

-Here's another example, where instead we're fetching data from the source chain (Near) through an API.
+The `fetchBlock` helper method for the Kyve-Near integration fetches data from the source chain (Near) directly from Near's RPC endpoints.

 ```ts
 export async function fetchBlock(